atuline/FastLED-Demos/README.md

 The FastLED Google+ community is at https://plus.google.com/communities/109127054924227823508

-Finally, before looking for some support in the above community (or directly), have a look at my FastLED FAQ at http://www.tuline.com/dru/content/my-fastled-support-faq.
+Finally, before looking for some support in the above community (or directly), have a look at fastled_support_faq.txt.
 Key things are to:

 - Check everything several times.
 - Break it down into simple components.